puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The type of policy.
 Accepts a string specifying the policy adjustment type.
 For valid values, see AWS [Adjustment Type](http://docs.aws.amazon.com/AutoScaling/latest/APIReference/API_AdjustmentType.html) documentation.

 #####`auto_scaling_group`
 *Required* The name of the auto scaling group to attach the policy to.
 This is the value of the AWS Name tag.
+This parameter is set at creation only; it is not affected by updates.

 #### Type: ec2_vpc